 - YOUR HOME TRACK

-DAYTONA BEACH, Fla. -- The NASCAR Whelen Modified Tour will continue the 2017 season on Saturday with the running of the F.W.
-Webb 100 at New Hampshire Motor Speedway.
-The 100 lap race on the 1.058-mile oval will be the 14th of 16 championship points races.
-Below is a statistical look at the race, including selected driver notes:
+DAYTONA BEACH, Fla. -- The NASCAR Whelen Modified Tour will continue the 2017 season on Saturday at New Hampshire Motor Speedway with the running of the Eastern Propane & Oil 100.
+Below is a statistical look at the race, along with some notes on select participants:

-• The 100 lap race on Saturday marks the second of two appearances at NHMS this season.
-Bobby Santos III won the first race back in July.
+• The 100 lap race on Saturday marks the first of two appearances at NHMS this season.
+The second race will be on September 23.

 History at New Hampshire Motor Speedway: